nandoflorestan/kerno/README.rst

 map tables to the classes.
 These classes need no specific base class, so you are free to use them as your entities.)

-For now, most importantly, you are able to develop a FakeRepository for fast unit testing of the Action layer -- or even a MemoryRepository that stores all entities in RAM.
+Since many large apps are assembled from smaller packages, we have devised a sort of plugin system that composes the final Repository class from mixin classes.

 SQLAlchemy strategy
 -------------------

+Functions are easiest to unit-test when they do not perform IO.
+Any IO you do is something that needs to be mocked in tests, and mocking is hard.

-SQLAlchemy creates testability challenges since it is very hard to mock out, so the following rules must be followed:
+SQLAlchemy is even worse.
+It creates profound testability challenges for any code that uses it, because its fluent API is very hard to mock out.

+After struggling with the problem for years, we decided that any I/O must be cleanly decoupled from the Action layer, since this is the most important layer to be unit-tested.
+So we follow these rules:

-- The session must be present in the Repository layer, which is dependency-injected into the Action layer.
-This allows you to write fast unit tests for the Action layer -- by injecting a FakeRepository object which never touches a RDBMS.
+1. The session must be present in the Repository layer, which is dependency-injected into the Action layer.
+This allows you to write fast unit tests for the Action layer -- by injecting a FakeRepository object which never touches an RDBMS.
-- The session must NOT be present in the model layer (which defines entities).
+2. The session must NOT be present in the model layer (which defines entities).
+   Usage of SQLAlchemy relationships (e.g. ``User.addresses``), though very convenient, makes code hard to test because it is doing I/O.
+   ``object_session(self)`` also must be avoided to keep the separation.
-  For now, I think relationships (e.g. ``User.addresses``) and ``object_session(self)`` can continue to exist in models normally, as long as you think you can implement equivalent relationships in the other repository strategies with the same API.
+   For now, I think relationships can continue to exist in models normally, but they must be used only in the repository.
-- The session must NOT be imported in the Action layer (which contains business rules).
+3. The session must NOT be imported in the Action layer (which contains business rules).
 Really, only your Repository object can use the session.

 Using Kerno